3.7K

 The British Heart Foundation will be supporting national scale up to improve care across Scotland.

-Please note this podcast deals with issues related to death and bereavement and were created for health and social care staff: caution is advised for those who are not health and social care staff as some may find the themes upsetting.
+This podcast deals with issues related to death and bereavement and were created for health and social care staff: caution is advised for those who are not health and social care staff as some may find the themes upsetting.

 If this content might disturb you or those around you, please reconsider listening or accessing the podcast transcript.